There are two main reasons why people choose to use cloth; for environmental or economic factors.

 - They can be hit and miss in regards to quality, some may last a long time, others will be unusable within a short amount of time

 - The ethical manufacture practices are questionable in some factories, and modern day slavery exists in China as it does elsewhere around the world, but at the same time it provides work and income for those that need it.
 There is significant variation in working conditions in different regions of China.
-[This topic requires in-depth research and explanation, for families that can not afford more CC’s are definitely a viable option, this has been included as a con for readers to be aware that it is an issue and factor to consider].
+[This topic requires in-depth research and explanation, for families that can not afford more expensive nappies, these are definitely a viable option, this has been included as a con for readers to be aware that it is an issue and factor to consider].

 Flats and prefolds